ambicadeshpande/my-project/README.md

 # 30 Websites in 30 Days

-This project is an attempt to enhance my coding skills and build some interesting websites.
+This project is an attempt to learn along the way by enhancing my coding skills and build some interesting websites towards the end.